Deicide | |

 Next Year: | 1992 |

-Deicide is the debut album by American death metal band Deicide.
+Deicide is the debut album by Florida death metal band Deicide.
 It was released on June 25, 1990, by Roadrunner Records.
 The album contains all of their demo tracks, plus the songs "Deicide" and "Mephistopheles".

 While containing mostly Satanic or blasphemous lyrical themes, "Lunatic of God's Creation" and "Carnage in the Temple of the Damned" concern Charles Manson and Jim Jones respectively, and "Dead by Dawn" deals with the plot of the 1981 horror film, The Evil Dead.
+Glen Benton has stated that no effects were used on his vocals while recording the album, though several songs do contain a pitch-shifted vocal effect.

-Deicide is sometimes considered to be the bestselling death metal album of all time.[1]
+Deicide is sometimes considered to be the bestselling death metal album of all time.[2]
 Nielsen SoundScan lists it second after Morbid Angel's Covenant up until 2003; however, Deicide was released before SoundScan went into effect, so the SoundScan figure lacks pre-Soundscan sales.
+The tracks "Dead by Dawn" and "Sacrificial Suicide" have been staples at every live performance.

 All songs written by Deicide (Glen Benton, Steve Asheim, Eric Hoffman & Brian Hoffman).